ShiroTohu/ShiroTohu/README.md

 # ShiroTohu
-CS Student that tries their hardest
+CS Student that tries their hardest.
+I like touhou.

 # Work
  - Working on ASCII video player & Other Projects